preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 ...and perhaps the biggest advantage:

 - Toggle it by flipping a Boolean in your config file
-	- Because we're not a wrapper, and because you don't need to alter your source code in order to support it beyond some window checks, there's no lock-in whatsoever.
+	- Because we're not a wrapper, and because you don't need to alter your source code in order to support it (beyond some window checks), there's no lock-in whatsoever.
 If you decide to move away, or you want to do some testing on your output, all you need to do is flip a Boolean and you're back to a plain SPA with Vite.
 	- As we've mentioned a few times, prerendering is at its best when it is as near to "drop-in" as possible and that includes being able to drop back out on a whim.
 It's important to us that you can go from an SPA to prerendering and back again with minimal effort.

 ## Final Notes